An evening of ekphrastic dance at SPACES

 Six local choreographers converge to create movement poetry in a vivid portrayal of modern art.
 View original works from diverse perspectives and watch art literally come to life!
 December 7 and 8.

-Tickets are $15 and will be on sale soon!
+Tickets are $15 and can be purchased through Eventbrite!

 Mary-Elizabeth Ruthann Fenn is a mover from Wisconsin.
 Her choreography has a detailed quirkiness to each story, sometimes she thinks of her pieces as Polly Pockets, a tiny detailed world.
 She loves going out and dancing like a weirdo, listening to podcasts and reading about creativity and the moon.
 You can often find Mary-Elizabeth talking with her hands and saying "Ok, cool!", as well as hanging out with her really cool human husband and loving dogs, Fritz and Cody.